smart-edge-open/specs/architecture.md

 ![On-Premise Edge compute](arch-images/openness_onprem.png)

 ## Network Edge compute
 OpenNESS solution support Network Edge compute deployment.
-This is deployment is applicable in a telco-operator deployment scenario where the operator controls the entire RAN, Edge and Core network infrastructure.
+This is deployment is applicable in a Central office Edge Compute deployments and telco-operator Edge Compute deployment scenario where the operator controls the entire RAN, Edge and Core network infrastructure.
 In such deployments OpenNESS Controller Community edition provides a mechanism to call the industry standard API to the NFVi manager like Kubernetes to manage the applications on the the Edge node.
-The Kubernetes master is assumed to be part of the exisitng infrastrucre and Edge node is added to the Kubernetes cluster.
+The Kubernetes master is assumed to be part of the existing infrastructure and Edge node is added to the Kubernetes cluster.

 OpenNESS support both Native and Local break out application for this deployment model.